 The First Year Experience Program is designed to equip First Year students with the skills and experiences needed to make a successful transition into Centenary University.

-Your first year of college is a time when you will meet new people, live and learn in a new community, and discover more about who you are and who you are to become.
+Your first year of college is a time when you will meet new people, live and learn in a new community.
+It’s a time to discover more about who you are and who you are to become.

 For some of you, this will be your first time away from home.
-It is completely normal to feel a mixture of excitement and trepidation when you think about how you are going to adjust to college life.
+When you think about how you are going to adjust to college life, it’s completely normal to feel a mixture of excitement and trepidation.
 At Centenary University, we are committed to make this transition as smooth as possible for you through our First Year Programs.

 We want to help you make those meaningful connections that will help you reach your highest levels of achievement.
 Experienced students, faculty and staff will introduce you to the Centenary Community through classes, campus clubs and organizations, community service, and leadership programs.